 Employees are among the most significant assets of a business and subsequently, growth of the economy.
 However, in some instances, the fear of losing a job might have an employee condoning degrading treatment to stay employed.
 For this reason, both Federal and state laws have had to come into place to help dignify employment through the provision of various employment laws which employers are required to adhere to.

 As much as employees are aware of the existing employment laws, most do not know the extent of the protection they accord.
-Consulting with an employment attorney Los Angeles can help you get an interpretation of the relevant laws that can protect you.
-Suppose you have had concerns on whether you can be punished if you undertake organizational retaliatory behaviour, our Los Angeles workplace lawyer explains as follows.
+Consulting with an employment attorney in Los Angeles can help you get an interpretation of the relevant laws that can protect you.
+Suppose you have had concerns on whether you can be punished if you undertake organizational retaliatory behaviour, our lawyer explains as follows.

 Protection from retaliation happens to be one of the most significant employee rights that most employees are unaware of.
 An employee might decide to demote you as retaliation for raising a complaint.
 Other forms of retaliation that can ensue include denial of a pay rise, job promotion etc.

 What does workplace retaliation mean?